harriott/misc/linux/QR/QR.md

     for i in bee fly wasp; do echo $i; done

 ### managing commands
-    echo $?  # exit code of last command, 0 if command succeeded eval $Command
+    o $?  # exit code of last command, 0 if command succeeded eval $Command
     vi mode: v  => edit a command in $EDITOR